-Net Assets with Donor Restrictions - Net assets subject to donor-imposed restrictions.
+- Net Assets without Donor Restrictions Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Foundation. - Net Assets with Donor Restrictions Net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that such resources be maintained in perpetuity.